-Here’s a guide on muscle hypertrophy that will explain the basic concepts in a simple way anyone can understand
+Here’s a guide on skeletal muscle hypertrophy, that will explain the basic concepts in a simple way anyone can understand.

 That’s the purpose of this article.
 We will go over the basic parts of this process and even though we may use some scientific terms to describe certain concepts, they will be explained along the way.

-1. Muscle tissue is comprised of muscle fibers
+1. Skeletal muscle tissue is comprised of muscle fibers

 When viewed through a cross-section muscle tissue is made up of lots of fibers packed together into tight bundles.
 Every muscle has two kinds of muscle fibers.
 The first kind is used for endurance activities, the second is for strength activities.
 Muscle size is directly related to the size of the fibers and when you stimulate fiber growth, you will start gaining muscle size too.